From the left, first column:

 My main field of interest is condensed matter physics with strong overlaps with mathematical physics and field theory.
 My research interests include entanglement in many-body systems, the Casimir effect, topological order and non-equilibrium statistical mechanics.
 More>

-Lee: Lee’s research focuses on strongly correlated materials such as non-conventional high temperature superconductors, quantum magnets, frustrated spin systems, magnetic molecules, and multiferroics.
+My research focuses on strongly correlated materials such as non-conventional high temperature superconductors, quantum magnets, frustrated spin systems, magnetic molecules, and multiferroics.
 The main experimental techniques that the group uses are elastic and inelastic neutron scattering with which one can directly probe the many body response function.
 Neutron scattering experiments are performed at several domestic and international facilities.
-The group also has the in-house capability of growing high quality single crystals of transition metal oxides using a state-of-the-art ...
+My group also has the in-house capability of growing high quality single crystals of transition metal oxides using a state-of-the-art ...
 More>

-Louca: The interactions of the spin, charge and lattice degrees of freedom often lead to emerging properties such as spin and charge density waves, superconductivity and quantum spin liquid states.
-The class of materials that are of interest to the Louca group includes topological insulators and semimetals, spintronic antiferromagnets of the I-Mn-V class, transition metal dichalcogenides, disorder superconductors, layered semiconductors etc. Understanding the macroscopic functionality of these systems can potentially be very useful for industrial applications. ...
+Professor Louca studies phase transitions in condensed matter systems.
+Louca is interested in understanding how the underlying interactions involving the spin, charge and lattice degrees of freedom lead to emergent behaviors and properties such as polaron formation, Jahn-Teller type distortions, spin and charge density waves, superconductivity and quantum spin liquid states.
+The most recent systems of interest include topological insulators and semimetals, spintronic antiferromagnets of the I-Mn-V class, transition metal dichalcogenides, disorder ...
 More>